 Most bike-related deaths are associated with a head injury.
 Without proper protection a fall from a bike can result in a skull fracture or a traumatic brain injury.
 Approved bike helmets (ANSI or SNELL) have been shown to reduce head injury by as much as 85%, yet in a recent study only 41% of children 5-14 years of age were observed to be wearing helmets (SAFEKIDS).
 M.G.L. c.85, s.11B (2)(iii) requires that a secured, approved, fitted helmet be worn by persons 16 years of age and under who are operating or being carried as a passenger on a bicycle, in-line skates, a skate board, a scooter or other manually-propelled wheeled vehicle.

-- model good bicycling behaviors for bicycling staff; and
+- Model good bicycling behaviors for bicycling staff

 Utilize safety officers or other bike safety advocates in classroom education; sponsor bike hikes (with mandatory helmet use) after completion of bike safety curriculum.
 Incorporate bike helmet impact simulation experiments into science curricula and bike safety into poster or writing contests.
 Organize bike rodeos.
 Invite local retailers to provide incentives (coupons for bowling or ice cream) to children observed wearing helmets.
 One school organized an after-school historical bike tour for student cyclists.
 Others have used older students to help run on-bike classes for younger kids.
 One school helps recycle used bike helmets in good condition to give to students who need them.